autobahnotoban/odin-recipes/README.md

 ## Recipes Page
-Making a simple recipes page for practising.
+Making a simple recipes page in order to practise.